 - Commitment from the proposal applicant and their department administrative staff to provide workshop leadership.

 - Commitment from faculty PIs or collaborators with greater than $200,000 in discretionary funds (e.g. Research Enhancement and Chair cost centers) to provide significant co-funding for the workshop.

 Proposal documents should have 1-inch margins and use 12-point font.
 Upload one combined document (preferably in PDF format).

 - Summary.
 In 300 words or less describe the workshop and the potential impact of the theme area for a general audience.

 - Proposal.
-Limited to two pages with the following section heading in sequence.
+Limited to two pages with the following section headings in sequence.

 - Organizers’ Names, Affiliations, and Contact Information

 - Background: What is the opportunity, technology, and/or concept?
 What are the key questions/topics for the Workshop?
 Why UT Dallas?

 - Structure: envisioned format for the Workshop and inclusion of any external speakers

 - Expertise: disciplines (e.g., molecular biology, mechanical engineering, business, etc.) that are expected to offer contributions leading to a solution to the driving problem.